Psychological Healing

 — 1 Corinthians 6:7-8

-And if you should ever sue the Church itself, as in allegations of child molestation, then things can get even more spiritually dangerous, because not only are you refusing to “put up with injustice” and refusing to trust in God’s justice, but you are also demanding that Christ pay you for injuries inflicted on Him.
+Moreover, if you should ever sue the Church itself for your personal damages, as in allegations of child molestation, then things can get even more spiritually dangerous, because not only are you refusing to do what Saint Paul told us to do—“put up with injustice”—and refusing to trust in God’s justice, but you are also demanding that Christ Himself pay you for injuries inflicted on Him.

-If a person who was molested is freely offered psychotherapy or some other sort of good-will settlement, then fine.
-But if that person sues for compensation for what has been “lost” from life, then all that money will purchase nothing but a one-way ticket to hell.
-A lawsuit, after all, is just a “civilized” form of revenge, a desire to hurt the other person just as you have been hurt.
+Now, it would be important that someone who was molested would seek to have the offender tried on criminal charges, or at least brought to discipline by his or her superiors.
+Moreover, if a person who was molested is freely offered psychotherapy or some other sort of good-will settlement, then fine.
+But if that person sues the Church for compensation for what has been “lost” from life, then all that money will purchase nothing but a one-way ticket to hell.
+Some lawsuits, after all, are just a “civilized” form of revenge, a desire to hurt the other person just as you have been hurt.
 Do unto others as they do unto you.
-That’s the Satanic inversion of the Golden Rule which says, “Do to others whatever you would have them do to you” (Matthew 7:12) Revenge, therefore, derives from a refusal to forgive.
+That’s the Satanic inversion of the Golden Rule which says, “Do to others whatever you would have them do to you” (Matthew 7:12).
+All forms of revenge, therefore, derive from an obstinate refusal to forgive.

 But if you do not forgive others, neither will your Father forgive your transgressions.